Complete Guide to PANS and PANDAS

 What Are PANS and PANDAS?

-When children suddenly develop full-blown OCD and these associated symptoms, it may be what’s called PANS — pediatric acute-onset neuropsychiatric syndrome.
+PANS (pediatric acute-onset neuropsychiatric syndrome) is a more general term that does not specify the type of infection thought to trigger the symptoms.
 It’s called “acute onset” because the behavior changes come on suddenly, reaching full-scale intensity within 24 to 48 hours.
 It’s a syndrome because there are quite a few other symptoms that appear alongside the intense anxiety.

 PANS cases have also been linked to other infections, including Lyme disease, mononucleosis, mycoplasma (walking pneumonia) and the flu (such as H1N1).